apisec-inc/documentation/docs/AddingEndpointsManually.md

+# Adding Endpoints via UI

 **Adding endpoints to an existing project**

-Altough endpoints are added at the time of registering an API, you can still add these manually.
+Although endpoints are added at the time of registering an API, you can still add these manually.
 This document outlines step-be-step to add that.

 From the homepage find for a previously created project where you need to add more endpoints.
 Open that project and click on the Endpoints tile.